Supply Chain

 Supply Chain Fix

-By clicking Submit a Pull Request on a loaded view of the graph creates a single PR of all fixable code assets found in the graph.
+Click Submit a Pull Request in the Resource Explorer to create a single PR of all fixable code assets found in the graph.
 This new fix function enables opening a single PR to clear out all the misconfigured infrastructure or vulnerabilities in a given repo.
-Alternatively you can open a fix only on a subset of assets defined by the Search.
+Alternatively, you can open a fix only on a subset of assets defined by the Search.

 Supply Chain Policies